Question: I’m considering a natural latex mattress, but am concerned about heat. I was planning to put it on a wooden platform bed that I built.

 The reason for cotton and wool being used on latex is a multi-functional purpose.
 Cover breathability is something you did not mention in your question and can cause many of the heat issues we experience when sleeping.
 It sounds as though you are under the impression the wool is there to assist the breathability of the latex?
 The fact is the latex does a great job on its own.
 Most mattresses that contain all latex inside of them do so for its sustainability, eco friendly or the more organic aspect.

 Cotton used in mattress covers can be grown organically, traditionally or transitionally.
 In the end as you would expect it is very breathable, durable, and of course sustainable.
 Wool is only now being used much more widely and liberally in mattress quilting construction.
-The main purpose of wool being added to mattress quilting in today’s beds is again the eco friendly or chemical free aspect it can provide.
+The main purpose of wool being added to mattress quilting in today’s beds is again the eco friendly or no toxic chemicals aspect it can provide.
 This is especially true if organic or certified organic wool is quilted into the top mattress cover panel.
 By doing this, most companies who want to get around necessary fire retardant chemicals can do so, rather than being added to the mattress components.
 These chemical fire retardants are controversial but it does allow them to legally comply with recent fire safety laws.

 Question: How thick is the wool or cotton layer?